Jalopy-Mods/HardEconomy/README.md

 ### Main Changes:
 * Fuel is now 3.00/l (therefore, fuel cans are now at least 30.00)
 * Motel prices are up to 2x more expensive
-* All engine parts/extras/shop objcets are now up to 2.5x more expensive, and their sell value can be reduced up to half
+* All engine parts/extras/shop objects are now up to 2.5x more expensive, and their sell value can be reduced up to half

 ### How to install
 1. Make sure you have [JaLoader](https://github.com/theLeaxx/JaLoader) 3.4.1+ installed